Mah Jong - The New Hobby

 Part I - The Eve

 Polo training on the eve of the Lunar New Year was quite a killer considering the fact that my whole body was still aching from Thursday’s circuit training.
-I doubt Jolene or Lilin would want to go for the coming Thursday’s cicuit training
+I doubt Jolene or Lilin would want to go for the coming Thursday’s cicuit training π

 After training, I just chilled with some of the team since we did not feel like going home just yet.
-Had some of Hotel Rendezvous‘ pastry and it’s quite good
+Had some of Hotel Rendezvous‘ pastry and it’s quite good π I then made my way to my maternal grandmother’s place for a steamboat reunion dinner π

 Amazingly, this year we were the second family to arrive because usually by the time we get there, most of them would have been done with dinner already.
 If you’re wondering, my relatives on my mom’s side do not eat together on a dining table because my mom has like, 12 siblings and even though not everyone turns up on the eve of the Lunar New Year, let’s just say the table can only hold less than the number of bodies present.

 After dinner, most of us settled in front of the TV to watch some really badly subbed variety food show.
 No one changed the channel because apparently, everyone thought the other wanted to watch this dumb show.
-It was not until my sister asked my uncle and cousins if it was fine to switch channels then did we all find out that everyone wanted the channels switched!
+It was not until my sister asked my uncle and cousins if it was fine to switch channels then did we all find out that everyone wanted the channels switched! π

-So we ended up playing Pick Up Sticks.
+Turns out the satellite at my grandma’s place is so bad that we only had three miserable channels there So we ended up playing Pick Up Sticks.
 Very lame, you may say.
 But it’s much more entertaining than the One-Eyed-Monster.
 I would show some pictures if only my cousin sends them to me.

 Part II - The First Day